dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 5. Enter a brief descriptive title in the Title field and a longer description in  the Comments field.

-Steps 4 and 5 aren’t required but make the add-in easier to use, because the
+Steps 4 and 5 aren't required but make the add-in easier to use, because the

 descriptions you enter appear in the Add-Ins dialog box when your add-in is